jacobpm/edison/python/README.md

 ```shell
 pip install virtualenv
 ```
-Once it's installed, we can now create an isolated environment wherever we want.
-Lets move `cd` into our code repository and create an environment called `ENV`.
+Once installed, we can create an isolated environment wherever we want.
+Lets move (`cd`) into our code repository and create an environment called `ENV`.

 ```shell
 cd ~/edison/
 virtualenv --system-site-packages ENV
 ```

-The `--system-site-packages` switch is for inheriting all the packages in the global site-packages directory.
-As we wish to use the `libmraa` python bindings which we installed globally it is necessary that we use `----system-site-packages` flag.
+The `--system-site-packages` flag is for inheriting all the packages in the global site-packages directory.
+As we wish to use the `libmraa` python bindings, which we previously installed globally, it is necessary that we use `----system-site-packages` flag.

 To activate the environment, run: